Since data is the new crude oil, data security has become one of the utmost essential requirements in the current tech-driven world.

 Connecting Java to Microsoft SQL Server helps automate access to the databases where you can directly handle data and work on them in an automated script.

-Follow the instructions below to properly connect Java and the Microsoft SQL Server database:
+Follow the instructions below to connect Java and the Microsoft SQL Server database properly:

 Step 1: Download Microsoft JDBC Driver

-To get started with Java Connect to Microsoft SQL Server, you must have an appropriate JDBC driver in the existing classpath.
+To start with Java Connect to Microsoft SQL Server, you must have an appropriate JDBC driver in the existing classpath.
 Follow the instructions to download the driver for SQL server connection correctly:

 • Go to the Microsoft JDBC Driver for SQL Server page.